noahc3/COMP4350/threadit-api-tests/AcceptanceTests/UserProfiles.md

   - Acceptance Criteria
     - Given that I want to create an account on Threadit
     - When I follow the account creation process
-    - Then I should have successfully created a new account and gain access to Threadit
+    - Then I should have successfully created a new account and can login to gain access to Threadit
 - As a returning user, I want to login to my account so that I can view my personalized content
   - Acceptance Criteria
     - Given that I want to login to my existing Threadit account for my personalized content